python/cpython/Doc/library/json.rst

    (to raise :exc:`TypeError`).

-   If *skipkeys* is false (the default), then it is a :exc:`TypeError` to attempt encoding of keys that are not str, int, long, float or None.
+   If *skipkeys* is false (the default), then it is a :exc:`TypeError` to attempt encoding of keys that are not str, int, long, float or ``None``.
 If *skipkeys* is true, such items are simply skipped.

    If *ensure_ascii* is true (the default), all non-ASCII characters in the